 Employ a dog walker to exercise your pet daily.

 Many reputable pet care facilities include a dog walking service.
 They send a bonded, experienced person to your home to walk your pooch on regularly scheduled visits.
 For those pet parents whose workdays run long, a dog walker may be the only way your pooch can get some much needed exercise.

-Giving your dog plenty of her own toys and dental chews will help prevent her from gnawing on your things.
+RAW MARROW BONES are the best for dental care.
+You can give your dog plenty of her own toys and dental chews will help prevent her from gnawing on your things.
 Additionally, dental chews help to keep her teeth clean and freshen her breath.
-We like the Brite Bite Brushing Sticks.

 A new toy can add some excitement during the day while your dog is home alone.
 A tough chew toy that can’t be torn apart while you’re gone is best, just in case your dog likes to gobble things up.
 Also rotate her toys…after a day or two, put one toy away so it’s out of sight and mind, and bring out another to replace it.
 This will keep all of your pet’s toys fresh and exciting.